 The model must also meet all requirements listed in Model Reference Requirements and Limitations.

-These configurations are not supported when you create a protected model that has HDL code generation support.
+When you create a protected model that has HDL code generation support, these restrictions apply:

 The protected model must use the same configuration parameters as the top level that it is referenced from.

 In R2021b, HDL Coder enables a difference in the values of these parameters between the protected model and the top model so that you can simulate and generate HDL code for top model and protected models while retaining top model synthesis parameters settings.